DanyaLaikun/privacy/README.md

 All your data is stored **locally** in the app sandbox on your device.
 Deleting the App fully removes your data.
 We have no copies.

 If you've enabled iCloud sync, data may be present in your private iCloud storage.
-You can delete it any time via **iOS Settings → Apple ID → iCloud → Manage Storage → myDictionary**.
+You can delete it any time via **iOS Settings → Apple ID → iCloud → Manage Storage → MewMori**.

 ### 5. Advertising

-myDictionary **shows no advertising** and uses no ad networks.
+MewMori **shows no advertising** and uses no ad networks.

 ### 6. Free and Premium Features